Four euro zone countries risk breaking EU rules with 2016 budgets

 The Commission pointed the finger this year at Italy, Lithuania, Austria and Spain.

-“The draft budgetary plans of these countries might result in a significant deviation from the adjustment paths towards the medium-term objective,” it said.
+“The draft budgetary plans of these countries might result in a significant deviation from the adjustment paths towards the medium-term objective,” its said.

 France’s 2016 draft budget was broadly compliant, the Commission said, because the headline deficit was as required.

-But France is under an EU disciplinary process, called the excessive deficit procedure, for having a budget gap higher than 3 percent of GDP.
+But France is under a disciplinary EU process, called the excessive deficit procedure, for having a budget gap higher than 3 percent of GDP.
 EU finance ministers set annual fiscal consolidation targets for countries under this procedure.

 Spain, which faces elections in December, was in bigger trouble.